-What happens is because the thick the viscosity of the product, the flow of the epoxy is not as good when it’s cold, it doesn’t settle property, it doesn’t level properly because of the cold temperature.
-You may end up getting little marks, trial marks, nail marks and whatnot.
-It can happen if it so cold that the product just couldn’t flow at level properly or smooth properly.
+What happens is because of the thick viscosity of the product, the flow of the epoxy is not as good when it’s cold, it doesn’t settle properly, it doesn’t level properly because of the cold temperature.
+You may end up getting little marks, trial marks, nail marks, and whatnot.
+It can happen if it is so cold that the product just couldn’t flow at a level properly or smooth properly.

 How to Fix Ripples in Epoxy

 Heat the room in advance.
-If you are at place where you have air conditioners or heating, heat up the room.
+If you are at a place where you have air conditioners or heating, heat up the room.
 Heat it up so it’s easy for us to work.
 Remember, do not use propane.
-Propane fumes tend to attack the epoxy and leaving funny looking blotches and discoloration on the epoxy.
+Propane fumes tend to attack the epoxy and leaving funny-looking blotches and discoloration on the epoxy.
 So avoid using propane.
 You’d much rather go with electrical heaters.